-Yellow ochre is the most yellow of the earth tones, usually made from PY42 (synthetic yellow iron oxide) or PY43 (natural yellow iron oxide).
+Yellow ochre is a classic earth yellow, usually made from PY42 (synthetic yellow iron oxide) or PY43 (natural yellow iron oxide).

 Yellow ochres can have a wide variety of characteristics; some are granulating and some non-, some are more opaque than others.
 The color can also vary with some being much more brownish or orangey, and looking more similar to what I think of a Raw Sienna.